Introduction

 - This rule works by over-riding/ignoring settings and safe-guards built into Q. Many of the settings that are over-ridden are designed to protect users from problems in their data, so when applying this rule a higher degree of diligence is required in checking results.

-- This rule over-rides the settings in Statistical Assumptions via Edit > Project Options > Customize.
+- This rule overrides most, but not all, settings in Statistical Assumptions via Edit > Project Options > Customize.
+In particular:

 - In various situations, the formulas used for computing significance in this rule may give incorrect/misleading results (e.g., when the assumption of independence is inappropriate and when the various tests selected are wrong).